groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/implement-textfield-annotations-java-groupdocs/_index.md

 replies.add(reply2);
 ```

+**When to use replies**: Think of them as tooltips or help text.
+They're perfect for providing filling instructions, format requirements, or additional context that helps users complete your form correctly.

-#### Step 4: Create and Configure the TextField Annotation
+### Step 4: Configure Your TextField Annotation

-Define your text field annotation with various customization options:
+Here's where you define exactly how your interactive form field looks and behaves:

 ```java
 TextFieldAnnotation textField = new TextFieldAnnotation();